griesson-h/diropen/README.md

 ```

 ## Usage
-To open a directory type the directory name (the name must not have spaces in it because I haven't fixed this yet)
+To open a directory type the directory name (the name must not have spaces in it because I haven't fixed this yet).
+You can open a specific directory using command line argument

 To execute a file type &exe&